Degenerate-Games/shadows-below/.github/pull_request_template.md

 # Description

-In this section you should refernce the issue that this Pull Request handles (e.g Closes #1) and/or include a short description of the purpose of this Pull Request.
+In this section you should reference the issue that this Pull Request handles (e.g Closes #1) and/or include a short description of the purpose of this Pull Request.

 # Checklists